jon-oscar/code-cracker/README.md

 For the website, the following code libraries and frameworks will be used:

-- Next.js as web server
+- Express.js as web server
+- MongoDb as database
 - React.js via Create React App for front end
 - TypeScript for type safety
 - Tailwind CSS for styling, with daisyUI as component library